 The Company's Board of Directors has confirmed its rules of procedure.
 The Board will convene upon the summons of the Chair as often as Company business requires.
-During the 2022 financial year the Board of Directors convened 13 times.
-The average attendance rate of Board members at these meetings was 99%.
+During the 2023 financial year the Board of Directors convened 12 times, out of which two were email meetings.
+The average attendance rate of Board members at these meetings was 97%.
 The Board conducts an annual self-assessment of the effectiveness and quality of its work and performance of its duties.

-The individual attendance rates of the Board members in the meetings for the 2022 financial year were as follows:
+The individual attendance rates of the Board members in the meetings for the 2023 financial year were as follows:

-Kari Laukkanen 100%
+Kari Laukkanen 100 %

-Maaria Eriksson 100%
+Maaria Eriksson 100 %

-Markku Koponen 100%
+Markku Koponen 100 %

-Vivi Marttila 88%
+Vivi Marttila 100 %

-Tuomo Mäkinen 100%
+Tuomo Mäkinen 100 %

-Minna Smedsten 100%
+Minna Smedsten 92%

-Denis Strandell 100%
+Denis Strandell 83 %

-Leena Vainiomäki 100%
+Leena Vainiomäki 100 %

-Kimmo Viertola 100%
+Arto Vuojolainen 100 %

-\Board membership ended at the 2022 Annual General Meeting and the attendance rate has been calculated for the meetings before the ending
+^{}Board membership ended at the 2023 Annual General Meeting and the attendance rate has been calculated for the meetings before the ending Elected to the Board at the 2023 Annual General Meeting, and the attendance rate has been calculated for the meetings after the commencement of the membership